vircadia/vircadia-docs-sphinx/docs/source/script/js-tips.md

 <div class="admonition note">
     <p class="admonition-title">Note</p>
     <p>We recommend using relative paths in your development so that you can easily move content without having to update absolute paths.
-However, in JSON files, you have to use absolute paths (e.g. in the event of a marketplace upload).</p>
+However, in JSON files, you have to use absolute paths (e.g. in the event of an upload).</p>
 </div>

 ## Equip an Item